SrijanBadhya/Debsoc/Running the PES Debsoc.md

 But basically, tournament reimbursement slots are kind of limited.
 Every slot is hard earned by the clubheads or whoever communicates to the management.

-If you're using tournaments to incentivize people to come to sessions
+If you're using tournaments to incentivize people to come to sessions, even if it's a difficult job you